glutanimate/frozen-fields/README.md

-## Frozen Fields Navigation Add-on for Anki
+## Frozen Fields Add-on for Anki

 **Overview**

+The Frozen Fields add-on makes it possible to conveniently sticky and unsticky a field right from the note editor.
 This is a fork of the [Frozen Fields add-on for Anki by tmbb](https://github.com/tmbb/FrozenFields).
-Frozen Fields adds snowflake icons to the editor that allow you to conveniently "freeze" and "unfreeze" each field across multiple notes.

 New in this release are a number of shortcuts for controlling the state of your fields: